Rivington Avenue, Platt Bridge, Wigan, Lancashire WN2 5NG

 enquiries@plattbridge.cfat.org.uk

 Platt Bridge Community School and Start Well Family Centre takes seriously its responsibility to safeguard and promote the welfare of children.
-This includes:

 The responsibility to ensure that the school complies with safeguarding duties under legislation is overseen by Martin Haskayne in the role of Designated Safeguarding Lead (DSL).